phiresky/blog/posts/2021/hosting-sqlite-databases-on-github-pages.md

 The total amount of data in the `indicator_search` FTS table is around 8 MByte.
 The above query should only fetch around 70 KiB.
 You can see how it is constructed [here](https://github.com/phiresky/world-development-indicators-sqlite/blob/gh-pages/postproc.sh#L15).

-And finally, here's a more complete demonstration of the usefulness of this system - here's a interactive graph showing the development of a few countries over time, for any countries you want using any indicator from the dataset:
+And finally, here's a more complete demonstration of the usefulness of this system - here's an interactive graph showing the development of a few countries over time, for any countries you want using any indicator from the dataset:

 ```{.sqlite-httpvfs-demo .ftsDemo}
 [this will insert the FtsDemo.tsx component]